selden-lin/angular-task-app/README.md

 - Is task app that divides tasks into types and lets users enter when they may be due and how much time they have spent on them
 - tasks will be grouped into school, work and leisure/errands types
 - task lists are in sidenav and main page shows what tasks are due today
-- Uses angular/typescript, expressJs and mongodb
+- Uses angular/typescript, angular material ui, expressJs and mongodb

 # local setup
 - clone repo